 Course and Connections

-- The glossopharyngeal nerve originates from the upper part of the lateral aspect of the medulla between the olive and the inferior cerebellar peduncle by 3 or 4 rootlets.
+- The glossopharyngeal nerve originates from the upper part of the lateral aspect of the medulla between the olive and the inferior cerebellar peduncle by three or four rootlets.
 The rootlets unify to create just one trunk which runs forwards and laterally to leave the cranial cavity by going through the intermediate compartment of the jugular foramen enclosed in another sheath of dura mater.

 - The superior and inferior sensory ganglia are on the nerve as it goes through the jugular foramen.